barbazul/1kfa/mod_guide_player.md

 Remove all Harm and Wound tokens from your armour cards.

-# Shopping, Equipment, and Items
+# Notes on Moves - Item-related

+## Item Damage

+`TODO item damage diagram`

+Damage to items is represented as black-side red cards.
+When an item is damaged a third time -- when it already has 2 black-side red cards -- it is instead destroyed.
+The card is returned to the supply.

-## The Shop / Procure Move
+## Shop / Procure

 ![Shop / Procure card](images/move_shop__procure.png){ width=2.5inch }